The True Meaning and History of Astrology

 They are are like the foundational energy of the zodiac system, maintaining the momentum started by the Cardinal signs and laying the groundwork for the transformation brought by the mutable signs.

 Their strong will and determination make them excellent at seeing projects through to completion.
-However, their resistance to change can sometimes mean stubbornness, fixed opinions or inflexibleness.
+However, their resistance to change can sometimes mean stubbornness, fixed opinions, or inflexibility.
 These signs teach us the importance and power of resilience, determination, and prolonged focus.

 The Mutable signs are: Gemini, Virgo, Sagittarius, and Pisces.
 These signs end each season.
 They stand for transition and completion.

-They are the zodiac’s masters of transformation and evolution characterized by adaptability, flexibility, and the capacity to embrace change.
-They are quick to change their thoughts, feelings, and actions according to the environment they are in.
+These are the zodiac’s masters of transformation and evolution characterized by adaptability, flexibility, and the capacity to embrace change.
+They’re quick to change their thoughts, feelings, and actions according to their environment.

 This flexibility often makes them versatile, open-minded, and willing to compromise.
 They love to experience new things of all kinds, and broaden their minds.
-However, they are also known to be fickle and indecisive due to their ever changing nature.
+However, they’re also known to be fairly fickle and indecisive due to their ever-changing nature.

 The Elements